KnatteAnka/TimberAPI_Docs/documentation/getting_started/making_mods/exporting_game_files/index.md

 - Folder where it can Export files to.
     -   Note it will replace/remove all files in the folder!
 - Separate Unity project for AssetRipper.
     - Installed Thunderkit in above Project [Thunderkit installation](https://youtu.be/AKV8TchzX0s)
+    - In UnityHub press ... and add this command line "-disable-assembly-updater"

 ## Instruction:
 1. Open Asset ripper